cpalsa/advent-of-code/go/2015/10/README.md

 Starting with the digits in your puzzle input, apply this process 40 times. **What is the length of the result?**

 ## Part 2
+**Now, starting again with the digits in your puzzle input, apply this process 50 times.
+What is the length of the new result?**

 ## Input
 ```